makuachteny/Higher_level_programming/python-classes/README.md

-File 0-square.py writes an empty class Square that defines a square
+File 1-square.py 1-square.py  writes a class Square that defines a square by: (based on 1-square.py)